Love letter to a small Japanese grocery store

 Once I saw the boats—and there are three of them!— the entire painting changed.
 The wave, like Stevens’s jar, “took dominion everywhere.”
 The foam at the crest of the waves started to reach like claws, or thorns, or teeth.
 Terrifying.

 It’s been hard not to think about this image lately.
 As far as I know, none of my family members have been directly affected by the earthquake and tsunami in Japan, or their aftereffects.
 Yet I have been stunned and overwhelmed, like so many others, since Friday.
 After seeing this footage, or this footage, it is hard to write anything or even read very much.
 A picture of a mother carrying her toddler on her back can undo me.
-It feels disrespectful to write about anything else, and even for me (but not for the Japanese) to want to return to anything like normality.
+It feels disrespectful to write about anything else, and even for me (but not for the Japanese) to want to return to anything ventolin inhaler like normality.

 And yet, as a literary critic, I have to admire the narrative tension of the woodblock print itself.
 Literary critics call this “in media res,” beginning in the middle of the action.
 A wave itself is narrative: with calmer waters moving into larger waves, then breaking, and receding.
 The boats and the humans in Hokusai’s painting add a patina of fear to the entire scene, and become story: what will happen to the people?
 Adding all three elements together, the wave, the mountain, and the boats, we wonder: when will the waves break, and where, and how?
 When the waves recede, what will they leave behind?